Journalism & Creative Media Courses

 News Analysis

-This course is designed to help you understand the issues pertinent to news, from its production, function, effects to external influences on news.
-We will look at what constitute news; who are the professionals producing news; who are the people consuming news; what factors affect production and consumption.
-We will also examine how news serves its audience and society and how news affects the social, economic and political processes.
-Finally we will examine how news can be manipulated and how news bias affects media credibility.
+This course is designed to help students understand the issues pertinent to news, from its production, function, effects to external influences on news.
+Students will look at what constitute news; who are the professionals producing news; who are the people consuming news; what factors affect production and consumption.
+The class will also examine how news serves its audience and society and how news affects the social, economic and political processes.
+Finally, students will examine how news can be manipulated and how news bias affects media credibility.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Prerequisite(s): JCM 100 or MC 101